 The final phase of analysis (June 2017) produced additional essays to introduce the edition as a whole and to outline its scope.
 Work to illustrate the edition also led to the creation of a bonus section on the Aftermath of Livingstone's Death.
 This bonus section foregrounded a series of cultural contexts often left out in iconic representations focusing only on Livingstone himself.
 Finally, James Cummings (Senior Lecturer, Newcastle University).
 TEI specialist for Livingstone Online and the Livingstone Spectral Imaging Project. collaborated with Adrian S. Wisnicki (Associate Professor, University of Nebraska-Lincoln).
 Director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. to create a series of PDF-based reading copies of the diaries and journal that users could consult for informal analysis, while Nigel Banks (Independent programmer).
 Lead developer and System Administrator of Livingstone Online. provided some last minute assistance with back end technical adjustments.

 The LEAP team published the beta edition of Livingstone's Final Manuscripts (1865-73) on 24 June 2017, exactly two years to the day after the problematic beta launch of the new Livingstone Online.
+[Editor's note: The team released the formal first edition of the final manuscripts on 23 March 2018, thereby bringing to an end the last of the ongoing site initiatives related to LEAP.]

 Download a set of curated Final Manuscripts: Transcription and Encoding project documents